-RTO West is currently in the middle of a process for exploring with the Regional Representatives Group (RRG) what basic problems exist with the NW transmission system; what potential solutions exist and how they might be implemented, in an attempt to reach regional consensus on these questions.
+RTO West is currently in the middle of a process for exploring with the Regional Representatives Group (RRG) what basic problems exist with the NW-Northwest's transmission system;.
+They are also exploring what potential solutions exist and how they might be implemented; in an attempt to reach regional consensus on these questions steps that could help address the problems.
+One focus is whether there are incremental steps that could be taken to address some of the transmission problems, and whether these are feasible and could be supported by various groups in the region.
 There are currently different views of the weighting of the existing RTO West proposal in these discussions; some believe that it should be accorded no weight while others believe that it represents a good starting point for a discussion of solutions.